Benchmarking the Robustness of Instance Segmentation Models: Related Work

-\textbf{Robustness studies.} Recently, deep networks are evaluated under real-world image corruptions for image classification \cite{geirhos2018generalisation, hendrycks2019benchmarking}, object detection \cite{michaelis2020benchmarking}, and segmentation \cite{kamann2020benchmarking} tasks and found to have degraded performance in terms of accuracy compared to when tested on clean images.
+Recently, deep networks are evaluated under real-world image corruptions for image classification \cite{geirhos2018generalisation, hendrycks2019benchmarking}, object detection \cite{michaelis2020benchmarking}, and segmentation \cite{kamann2020benchmarking} tasks and found to have degraded performance in terms of accuracy compared to when tested on clean images.
 Heavy occlusions \cite{ke2021deep} are the other challenges to the robustness of instance segmentation models, but we leave it out of the scope for this work.
-Various methods are proposed to improve the robustness of deep networks \cite{zheng2016improving, neyshabur2017exploring, jin2015robust}.
+Various methods are proposed to improve the robustness of deep networks \cite{zheng2016improving, jin2015robust}.
 One popular approach is to increase their network bias towards object shapes which has become popular after the discovery that deep networks trained on ImageNet are biased towards texture \cite{geirhos2018imagenet}.
-Researchers propose to provide shape bias to networks with data augmentations, for example, by stylizing training images \cite{geirhos2018imagenet, michaelis2020benchmarking}, and by alpha-blending, a portion of RGB training images with texture free representations, which are semantic maps with randomly chosen colors that are fixed for each semantic class \cite{kamann2020increasing}.
+Researchers propose to provide shape bias to networks with data augmentations, for example, by stylizing training images \cite{geirhos2018imagenet, michaelis2020benchmarking}, and by alpha-blending, a portion of RGB training images with texture-free representations, which are semantic maps with randomly chosen colors that are fixed for each semantic class \cite{kamann2020increasing}.
 Domain randomization is another technique to provide a shape bias by aggressively augmenting synthetic data with various color manipulations \cite{tobin2017domain}.
-It is shown to be successful in generalizing a model learned from synthetic data to work on real-world cases \cite{tobin2017domain, tremblay2018training}, which is also a goal of domain adaptation.
+It is shown to be successful in generalizing a model learned from synthetic data to work on real-world cases \cite{tobin2017domain, tremblay2018training}.